-- It documents the specific isolations required for the LTV. - It documents the verification process for each isolation point. - It formalizes the review and approval process for the ESP. - It establishes best practices for isolation and verification.
+- It documents the specific isolations required for the LTV. - It documents the verification process for each isolation point. - It formalizes the review and approval process for the LTV established using the ESP. - It establishes best practices for isolation and verification.